Cancelling pet insurance

 😊 The good news: You're free to cancel your pet insurance policy whenever you want.
 The process and cost involved depend on when you cancel, but it's fairly straightforward either way.

 - If you're within the cooling-off period: Most policies have a cooling-off period of 30 days.
 If you cancel during this time and haven't made any claims, you will receive a full refund.

-To cancel your pet insurance policy you'll need to submit your cancellation request in writing.
-This means you will need to post a signed cancellation request to your insurer, or you might be able to email or fax in your request.
+You'll need to submit your cancellation request in writing.
+This means that you'll need to post a signed cancellation request to your insurer, or you might be able to email or fax in your request.
 Most insurers won't allow you to cancel over the phone.

 What should I consider when cancelling my policy?